The Ultimate 3-Day Banff Itinerary (With Map & Photos!)

 Once you arrive, you’ll have plenty of time to explore the turquoise waters, towering peaks, and hiking trails of Moraine Lake.
 When you’re ready to head back, you will join the bus line at Moraine Lake to hop on the next return shuttle.
 (When we departed for Moraine Lake, there was no wait at all, but the line to return ended up being around a 40-minute wait.)

-Book your tickets online here!
+Book your Park & Ride shuttle reservation online here!

 Tip: If you see that the online shuttle is fully booked and you are willing to take time out of your day, you can go to the Park and Ride and inquire about walk-up tickets.
 We saw people in line to buy tickets when we got there with our online passes, and I was under the impression that tickets were sold out.
 So it may be an option for you!